rootstrap/blog/content/Accessibility in React: tools and practices.md

 - Visual

-Also, make your application accessible for everyone benefits those without disabilities, for example:
+Making your application accessible to everyone benefits those without disabilities, for example:

-- People who access with small screens cellphones
+- People who have small cellphone screens.

 - People using slow internet connection

 - And many more cases that we didn't know!

-After reading this you're probably thinking that it's impossible to contemplate these kinds of disabilities for all the features that you implement every day.
-And that's true, it's impossible to create the perfect feature for everyone (in general, not only regarding accessibility), but it's totally possible to create a feature to which the majority of the users can access to it, by simply applying a few practices and tools.
+After reading this you're probably thinking that it's impossible to address all these kinds of disabilities through features.
+And that's true, it's impossible to create the perfect feature for everyone (in general, not only regarding accessibility), but it's totally possible to create features in which the majority of the users can access it, by simply by applying a few practices and tools.

 ## Introducing accessibility to your React application

-We have a lot of tools and standards out there, ready to be used and implemented in our project by only changing little aspects in the way we develop every day.
-So in this section, there's an introduction of some of the tools and classic mistakes that React developers do that affect the accessibility of your application.
+There are lots of tools available and ready to be implemented in projects.
+Implementation can only require having to make little changes in everyday development practices.
+In this section, there's an introduction to some of the tools and classic mistakes that React developers make that can affect the accessibility of your application.

 ### Fragments and the wrapper hell